Models of PA: Standard Systems without Minimal Ultrafilters: Introduction

 \begin{notation} 1) Let pr:$\omega \times \omega \rightarrow \omega$ be the standard pairing function (i.e. pr$(n,m) = \binom{n+m}{2} +n$, so one to one onto two-place function).

 2) Let ${\cA}$ denote a subset of ${\cP}(\omega)$.

 3) Let BA$({\cA})$ be the Boolean algebra which ${\cA} \cup [\omega]^{< \aleph_0}$ generates.

-4) Let $D$ denote a non-principal ultrafilter on ${\cA}$, meaning that $D \subseteq {\cA}$ and there is a unique non-principal ultrafilter $D'$ on the Boolean algebra $BA({\cA})$ satisfying $D = D' \cap {\cA}$, but in Definition \ref{0z.7} below the distinction between an ultrafilter on ${\cA}$ and on BA$({\cA})$ makes a difference.
+4) Let $D$ denote a non-principal ultrafilter on ${\cA}$, meaning that $D \subseteq {\cA}$ and there is a unique non-principal ultrafilter $D'$ on the Boolean algebra $\BA({\cA})$ satisfying $D = D' \cap {\cA}$, notice that in Definition \ref{0z.7} below the distinction between an ultrafilter on ${\cA}$ and on BA$({\cA})$ makes a difference.

 5) $\tau$ denotes a vocabulary extending $\tau_{\text{PA}} = \tau_{\bbN} = \{0,1,+,\times,<\}$, usually countable.

 6) PA$(\tau)$ is Peano arithmetic for the vocabulary $\tau$.
 A model $N$ of PA$(\tau)$ is called ordinary if $N \rest \tau_{\text{PA}}$ extends $\bbN$; usually the models will be ordinary.